radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 18. On the Attributes tab for this node, use ![An image showing ](Media/right-arrow2.jpg) to define specific attributes as part of the view, or click ![An image showing ](Media/right-arrow3.jpg) to define all attributes.

-><span style="color:red">**IMPORTANT NOTE – if you do not require directReports, ownedDevices, registeredDevices or other backlink attributes to be returned, avoid defining them in the virtual view.
+>[!warning] If you do not require directReports, ownedDevices, registeredDevices or other backlink attributes to be returned, avoid defining them in the virtual view.
 This will avoid costly lookups to return these attributes and greatly improve performance.
-If you need to support searches on surname, be sure to add “sn” as the Virtual Name as outlined in Virtualizing Surname/SN Attribute.**
+If you need to support searches on surname, be sure to add “sn” as the Virtual Name as outlined in Virtualizing Surname/SN Attribute.

 19. Click ![An image showing ](Media/save3.jpg) to save the virtual view.